Develop your vision in a film program that goes beyond training and convention.

 Co-chair Brook Hinton has worked extensively in the film industry as an editor, colorist, and sound designer.
 His projects range from narrative cinema to experimental multimedia performance including Trace Garden, a found-footage séance series made up of re-edited and re-processed 16mm and Super 8 home movies.

-The MFA Film curriculum covers the full spectrum of filmmaking.
-Courses in history, theory, and the diversity of professional practices and alternative practices complement the work we do in studios and labs.
-You’re encouraged to choose electives from other disciplines, such as writing and curatorial practice, to expand your skill sets and push the boundaries of your craft.
+The MFA Film curriculum covers the full spectrum of filmmaking, from knowledge of cinema history and theory to experimental modes that depart from traditional ways of thinking and making.
+Students are encouraged to choose electives from other disciplines, such as writing and curatorial practice, to expand their skill sets and push the boundaries of their craft.
+With access to a diverse range of professional and alternative practices, students are well positioned to create work that exhibits a distinct voice.

 Our alumni have the networks, conceptual skills, and technical dexterity to pursue lifelong careers in filmmaking.
-They draw from interdisciplinary collaborations with curators and visual artists as well as their teaching experiences at CCA.
-From commercial projects to non-traditional media, they relentlessly challenge themselves to redefine 21st century cinema.
+They draw from interdisciplinary collaborations with curators and visual artists, as well as CCA teaching experiences.
+From commercial projects to non-traditional media, alumni find exciting opportunities that challenge them to redefine contemporary cinema.

 Potential career paths